 Despite what the produce aisle at the supermarket might lead you to believe, not all beets are red.
-Beets come in a range of colors and sizes—from red and yellow to stunning candy-cane-striped Chioggia beets.
+Beets come in a range of colors and sizes—from red and yellow to stunning candy cane-striped Chioggia beets.

 Like all root vegetables, it's fine—even preferable—for beets to have a bit of dirt from the field still clinging to them.
-Shake off any excess and wrap them up in a bag so the dirt doesn't get all over your fridge, but don't wash them clean until you're ready to use them.Continue to 2 of 5 below.
+Shake off any excess and wrap them up in a bag so the dirt doesn't get all over your fridge, but don't wash them clean until you're ready to use them.

-Red beets are the beets most of us think of when our minds turn to "beets."
+Red beets are what most of us think of when our minds turn to "beets."
 Look for beets with their fresh, leafy greens still attached, if possible—you'll know those are fresh.
 The great thing about red beets is that they are amazing storage vegetables.
-Getting a bit less tender as they are stored, perhaps, but also gaining sweetness along the way.
+They lose a bit of tenderness as they are stored but also gain sweetness along the way.

 Golden beets are a bit less sweet than red beets, but also have a more mellow and less earthy flavor all around.
-If nothing else, golden beets add a bright, zesty yellow color when served roasted or in salads, particularly this beet & orange salad.
+If nothing else, golden beets add a bright, zesty yellow color when served roasted or in salads.
 They're also nice to add to a pan of roasted vegetables since they don't stain everything pink the way red beets do.

 04 of 04

 Any type of beet can be sold as a "baby beet."
 They are simply the beets that are pulled to thin the field in the spring in order to make room for other beets to grow.
 Smart farmers sell these small specimens as a specialty item.
 They are tender and usually have luscious greens—don't let those go to waste!
 Try serving baby beets with their greens.